benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/rs_project.md

 - This is excellent, we are recommending songs by the same artists/albums the user has likes and adding in some weight for the decade of the users song preferences.
 - We are also ranking the recommendations based on song popularity, so more listened to songs by other users will be weighted heavier for this user

-# Part III: hybrid recommendation system
+### hybrid recommendation system
-We have explored five different recommender methods (six if you include the popularity-based method) for recommending songs to a user in a personalized way.
+I have explored five different recommender methods (six if you include the popularity-based method) for recommending songs to a user in a personalized way.
 This is all well and good, but how do we know which method is recommending songs the user will actualy listen to?
 As an avid listener of music, is it not also true that a users preferences can change, and may change drastically during the day or from day to day?
 It also seems that the models we have presented so far sometimes recommend similar songs, but other models are drastically different as in the item-item recommendations and content based recommendations.
 In this section, I build a hybrid recommender system which takes into account recommendations from multiple models, applys weights based on which models we want to be most represented in the results, and then provides a 'hybrid' recommendation.

-### Functions

-define a function to combine the predictions using the weights to combine recommender matrices from multiple models and compute the RMSE score:

-Function to combine matrices from multiple models, with specified weightings, and Content Based recommendations, and output hybrid recommendation list:

-Here I fit models and make predictions for two models:
+In my hybrid system, I fit models and make predictions by combing two of the previously evaluated models:
 - SVD (default settings)
 - User-User collaborative Filtering (tuned)<br>

 I chose these two models because both had the best F1_scores metrics, both had fairly good predictions, and both recommended markedly different songs.

-- I then add in a subset of recommendations from the content-based filtering method to increase the 'familiarity' for the user of the recommended songs/artists
+I then add in a subset of recommendations from the content-based filtering method to increase the 'familiarity' for the user of the recommended songs/artists.
 This will hopefully provide a highly personalized recommendation for a user with a balance of new songs and familiar artists to give choices based on potential dynamic user preferences.

-now evaluate the performance of different weight combinations using the hold-out set.
-For example, we can try different combinations of wA and wB, ranging from (0.1, 0.9) to (0.9, 0.1), and compute their respective RMSE scores:
+I also evaluated the performance of different weight combinations using the hold-out set.
+For example, we can try different combinations of wA and wB for the SVD and User-User model combination, ranging from (0.1, 0.9) to (0.9, 0.1), and compute their respective RMSE scores:

     RMSE: 2.7976
     MAE:  2.2302